GrayedFox/eslint-plugin-ternary/README.md

 const fn = (x, y) => x ?
 1 : y ?
 2 : 3
 // Error: nested ternary conditions should appear as consequent (truthy) clause.
 Prefer: const fn = (x, y) => x ? y ?
 1 : 2 : 3

+// Here this multi-line ternary does not have it's operators on the same line condition ?
+  'x' :
+  'y'
+// Error: '?' and 'e' should be placed at the beginning of the line.
+This can be automatically fixed to: condition
+  ? 'x'
+  : 'y'
 ```

 It might at first seem strange to prefer that nested (or chained) ternary conditions appear